eclipse-edc/Connector/onboarding.md

 installation._

-The keen-eyed reader may have noticed that the `:core:protocol:web` dependency is not strictly speaking _necessary_, but removing it will cause the application to terminate right after it has started.
+The keen-eyed reader may have noticed that the `:core:protocol:web` dependency is not strictly speaking _necessary_, but we've added it because we will make use of it in the next chapter.
 The dependency causes the application to be kept running due to an embedded Jetty being started.

 If everything works out fine you should see command-line output similar to this: